Audio Basis - articles about audio

 Myth 3.
 Multi-bit DSD may be edited natively

-DSD bit depth defines noise level abilities.
-After DSD editing sigma-delta re-modulation is needed.
+DSD bit depth defines distortion level abilities.
+After the editing, sigma-delta re-modulation is needed.

 Myth 4.
 DSD editing with decimation dramatically degrades sound